The NSW Government is helping kids get creative with the new Creative Kids program.

 As of 1 January 2019, the NSW Government is providing a voucher of up to $100 for parents/guardians/carers to use towards the payment of lesson and activity costs with an approved provider registered with the Creative Kids program.

-The program allows eligible recipients to receive one voucher per eligible child each calendar year for 4 years, commencing 1 January 2019.
+The program allows eligible recipients to receive one voucher per eligible child each calendar year, from 1 January 2019.

 The voucher can only be used one time with one provider.
 If an activity costs less than $100, the balance of the voucher cannot be redeemed.